ir-uam/RELISON/docs/source/sna/metrics/pair.rst

 ^^^^^^^^^^
 All the variants share the same two parameters:

-* *uSel*: selection of the orientation for the neighborhood of the starting node of the edge.
+* :code:`uSel`: selection of the orientation for the neighborhood of the starting node of the edge.
 This allows the following values:

-    * IN: we take the incoming neighbors of the user.
+    * :code:`IN`: we take the incoming neighbors of the user.
-    * OUT: we take the incoming neighbors of the user.
+    * :code:`OUT`: we take the incoming neighbors of the user.
-    * UND: we take the incoming and outgoing neighbors of the user.
+    * :code:`UND`: we take the incoming and outgoing neighbors of the user.
-    * MUTUAL: we take those neighbors who are both incoming and outgoing at the same time.
+    * :code:`MUTUAL`: we take those neighbors who are both incoming and outgoing at the same time.

-* *wSel*: selection of the orientation for the neighborhood of the ending node of the edge.
+* :code:`vSel`: selection of the orientation for the neighborhood of the ending node of the edge.
 This allows the following values:

-    * IN: we take the incoming neighbors of the user.
+    * :code:`IN`: we take the incoming neighbors of the user.
-    * OUT: we take the incoming neighbors of the user.
+    * :code:`OUT`: we take the incoming neighbors of the user.
-    * UND: we take the incoming and outgoing neighbors of the user.
+    * :code:`UND`: we take the incoming and outgoing neighbors of the user.
-    * MUTUAL: we take those neighbors who are both incoming and outgoing at the same time.
+    * :code:`MUTUAL`: we take those neighbors who are both incoming and outgoing at the same time.

+The natural configuration for the embeddedness of a links takes :code:`uSel = OUT` and :code:`wSel = IN`.

 Configuration file
 ^^^^^^^^^^^^^^^^^^